pppennypp/Probability-Data-Visualizaiton-/README.md

+## Statistics for Data Science
-## This is a collection of statistical questions and visualization
+This is a collection of my solutions to some of statistical problems